MicrosoftDocs/dynamics-365-project-operations/articles/expense/basic-expense.md

 Basic, or lite, expense management is the capability to record simple expenses.
 You can record expenses against a project, and then the project approver will review and approve them.

-For more information about the different expense capabilities in Microsoft Dynamics 365 Project Operations, see [Expense overview](expense-overview.md).
+For more information about expense capabilities in Dynamics 365 Project Operations, see [Expense overview](expense-overview.md).

 ## Capture a basic expense